bstarynk/helpcovid/README.md

 * `startup_popen_command`, a dangerous string passed to [`popen(3)`](http://man7.org/linux/man-pages/man3/popen.3.html)
   which is run once at startup.
-Use with great caution.
+Use with great caution, and review our code in `hcv_main.cc` before using it.
 The output of that pipe goes to the system log.
 It is run after `seteuid` facilities.

 #### `web` group